Women in Trinidad and Tobago: Sexual harassment

 Although related statutes could be used to prosecute perpetrators of sexual harassment, and some trade unions incorporated anti-harassment provisions in their contracts, no laws specifically prohibit sexual harassment.
 Furthermore, both the government and NGOs suspect that many incidents of sexual harassment go unreported.

-Domestic violence & sexual assault
+Domestic violence and sexual assault

 In Trinidad and Tobago, women and girls experience domestic violence, incest, rape and other forms of sexual violence and abuse to a degree that is staggering and almost common-place.
 Domestic violence-related homicide are second only to gang murders as the leading non-medical-related cause of death for women.
 In 2010, 940 reports of domestic violence were made to the Police, 68.2% of which were for "assault by beating".
 That same year, the Police received 215 reports of rape, 22 reports of incest, 158 reports of grievous sexual assaults, and 278 reports of sex with minor females 14–16 years of age (Crime and Problem Analysis Branch, TTPS).
 The degree of sexual assault and harassment suspected to be higher as many incidents of gender-based violence are not reported.